opendcs/dcs_standards/source/dds-14.rst

 The type-code for IdPutNetlist is ‘j’.
 This command uploads a list from the client to the server.

-   PutNetlistReq ::= filename ListText
+..  code-block:: ebnf

-   filename ::= NAME { SP } # Name left-justified in 64-char field
+   PutNetlistReq ::= filename ListText filename ::= NAME { SP } # Name left-justified in 64-char field
    ListText ::= OCTET_STRING

-   # Response is either empty or an ErrorBody PutNetlistResp ::= empty
+   # Response is either empty or an ErrorBody
-   \| ErrorBody
+   PutNetlistResp ::= empty | ErrorBody

 The file name field must be exactly 64 characters long.
 The name is left justified in the field and padded with blanks.
 The name field SHOULD NOT